hoangv11/hoangv11.github.io/essays/technical-essay.md

 ## Skills I Hope To Develop

-During my journey in computer science so far, I have developed a variety of skills
+During my journey in computer science so far through academics or outside projects, I have developed an understanding in some of the core principles of programming such as data structures and algorithms which can be carried on to many of the new skills I hope to develop.
+I would love to learn and gain more experience in some technical fields such as data science, machine learning and artificial intelligence.
+With the skills I have learned thus far, I strive to continue to polish them through creating new projects or practicing leet code which could also help me later on with technical interviews.

 ## The Next Step